 Macitentan (Opsumit®) is an orally available endothelin receptor antagonist (ERA) that resulted from a tailored drug discovery process in Actelion’s laboratories, which is currently approved for the treatment of pulmonary arterial hypertension (PAH), a chronic, life-threatening disorder which severely compromises the function of the lungs and heart.

 Macitentan is currently being studied in the Phase III study MAESTRO (MAcitentan in Eisenmenger Syndrome To RestOre exercise capacity).
 A multi-center, double-blind, randomized, placebo-controlled, parallel-group, Phase 3 study to evaluate the effects of macitentan on exercise capacity in subjects with Eisenmenger Syndrome.

 This study is ongoing with approximately 220 subjects to be randomized in a 1:1 ratio into 2 treatment groups (macitentan 10mg or placebo) over a 16 week treatment period.

-Based on preclinical results, macitentan is also evaluated in 2 Phase I/Ib open-label studies in patients with recurring glioblastoma.
+Based on preclinical results, macitentan is also evaluated in 2 Phase I/Ib open-label studies in patients with recurring glioblastoma and newly diagnosed glioblastoma.
 Actelion will approach Health Authorities for further discussions about the future development of macitentan in new and recurring glioblastoma in a Phase IIb/III study.